Real Madrid beats Atletico on penalties in Champions League. Arsenal, Villa, Dortmund also advance

 Real Madrid beat Atletico Madrid in a Champions League penalty shootout — again — to keep its title defense alive Wednesday and advance to the quarterfinals.

-Defender Antonio Rudiger scored the decisive spot-kick in a 4-2 shootout win after two Atletico players missed.
-Marco Llorente's shot struck the bar after Julian Alvarez's score after he slipped was disallowed because the ball struck his right foot twice.
+Defender Antonio Rüdiger scored the decisive spot-kick in a 4-2 shootout win after two Atletico players missed.
+Marco Llorente's shot struck the bar after Julián Álvarez's score despite slipping was disallowed on video review because he touched the ball twice.

-Madrid also beat Atletico in a shootout to win the 2016 final — part of a streak of eliminating its city rival in four straight years.
+Madrid also beat Atletico in a shootout to win the 2016 final — part of a streak of eliminating its city rival in the knockout rounds for four straight years.
+That hard-luck run started with the 2014 final when Atletico gave up an equalizing goal in stoppage time.

 Madrid moves on to the quarterfinals to face Arsenal, which also advanced Wednesday along with Aston Villa and Borussia Dortmund.
-The quarterfinals lineup was completed with Madrid’s win in a tense derby that ended 2-2 on aggregate score after extra time.
+The quarterfinals lineup was completed with Madrid’s win in a tense derby that had ended 2-2 on aggregate score.

-Atletico led 1-0 after 90 minutes and extra time in its Metropolitano Stadium to cancel out Madrid's 2-1 advantage from the first leg last week.
+Atletico led 1-0 after 90 minutes and extra time in a typically tenacious performance at its Metropolitano Stadium to cancel out Madrid's 2-1 advantage from the first leg last week.

+“When you get knocked out, it is not easy to digest," Atletico coach Diego Simeone said, “but I go out with a feeling of peace.”

 Two key incidents defined regulation time.
 Atletico Madrid scored within 30 seconds and Real Madrid missed a penalty in the 70th minute.